Clerk of Courts | Chester County, PA - Official Website

 The Drifton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Luzerne County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Drifton, Pennsylvania residents are available through the local police department and authorized providers in Luzerne County.
+Fingerprinting services for Drifton, Pennsylvania residents are available through local police (where present) and authorized providers in Luzerne County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Luzerne County Sheriff's Office for scheduling and fees.

 To register to vote in Drifton, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Luzerne County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Drifton, contact the Luzerne County Clerk's office for schedules and ballot information.

 Property records for Drifton, Pennsylvania are maintained by the Luzerne Board of Assessment Appeals's Office and the Luzerne Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Luzerne County, including parcels in Drifton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Luzerne Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Luzerne County offices at the county courthouse.
 The Luzerne County Treasurer handles property tax payments and tax sale information.